Retrieves the Nth item from a list.

 N/A | |

-Color | Optional | The error font background color to use.
+| Boolean | Optional | Change the normal font weight (true=strong, false=normal).
 If omitted, no change is made. |

 |